zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/docker/_next-steps.md

 # ================================================================================

 next_step_guidance: >
    Your docker container is now ready for use.
-Why not try to build and run your first embedded image>
+Use it to build and run an embedded software image with Arm Compiler for Embedded.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/embedded/bare-metal/"